 Guidance for schools

 There is no overarching legal duty upon school staff to administer medication.
-This guidance does not alter in any way the right of staff not to volunteer.
+The guidance on Supporting Pupils with Medication Needs does not alter in any way the right of staff not to volunteer.
 Neither does this guidance prevent the drawing up of any individual employment contracts between the Education Authority or schools and their staff, which include specific duties involving the administration of medication.

-Please note that the PDF above has been revised to incorporate the addendum regarding school doctors that issued with the printed guidance in April 2008.
+Please note that the guidance has been revised to incorporate the addendum regarding school doctors that issued with the printed guidance in April 2008.

 Forms for schools to download

-The following forms contained within the guidance may also be downloaded for convenience:
+The following forms contained within the guidance may also be downloaded for convenience on the Department's website at Supporting pupils with medication needs - guidance - forms:

 - Form AM1 medication plan